 Regular readers of Celebrity Net Worth may recall the story of Naguib Sawiris, the Egyptian TV billionaire who recently announced his desire to purchase a private island for purposes of giving international refugees a place to live and work in safety and (ideally) abundance.
 Thankfully, this has turned out not to be just a lot of crowing.
-Sawiris has now reportedly followed through on his stated plans, releasing this statement via his Twitter account:
+Sawiris has now reportedly followed through on his stated plans, releasing a statement via his Twitter account.

 Sawiris says that he's received donations and offers to volunteer time and effort to make the island a reality – and even though he's one of the richest men in Africa, with a net worth of about $3 billion, donations are something he could probably still use, as the project is now estimated to require a bare minimum investment of $100 million just to get it started.

 To handle all the donations pouring in to make Sawiris' Aylan Island (so named for Aylan Kurdi, the Syriad three-year-old who perished fleeing his home country and whose photograph sparked international outrage and heartbreak, and in Sawiris himself) come true, Kurdi states that a joint-stock company will need to be established, and the plan is that everyone who donates will receive a share in the company in exchange – clearly, a project of this magnitude and complexity requires business sense and an eye for details and not just the will to do the right thing.